Shafayat/subscription/README.md

 ## Features

-- Create websites
+- Create websites entries
 - Subscribe users to websites
 - Create posts for websites
-- Send email notifications to subscribers when a new post is created
+- Send email notifications to subscribers about new post

 ## Requirements